qniff/now/README.md

 * Better support of Canadian provinces
 * ...

-## Run in GitPod
+## Run in Gitpod
-You can also run now in GitPod, a free online dev environment for GitHub:
+You can also run now in Gitpod, a free online dev environment for GitHub:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/qniff/now)